How To Make PowerPoint Themes with a Custom Color Palette

 By adjusting the color values for Accent 1..6 entries, you can create awesome presentation template variants with a different set of color combinations.

 The Hyperlink and Followed Hyperlink colors are used for hyperlinks added to your slides.
-Unless you use links in your slides, you won’t find very useful these two color values.
+Unless you use links in your slides, these two color values are not very useful.

-To change a color, click on the color preview and then click More colors to pick one from the palette dialog.
+To change a color, click on the color preview and click More Colors to pick one from the palette dialog.
 In Windows you can see a dialog like the one shown below:

 using-color-palette-powerpoint-2013-edit-theme-colors-2

-For each color you pick from the color picker, you will notice that there are some variants added to the color palette.
-This will become very useful to add new hue or tones of the same color into your presentation objects.
+You will notice that some variants have been added to the PPT color palette for each color you pick from the color picker.
+This will become very useful for adding new hues or tones of the same color to your presentation objects.

-Once you finishes editing the color palette, assign a Name to the color theme and then click Save to save the changes.
+Once you have finished editing the color palette, assign a Name to the color theme and click Save to save the changes.

-2. Choosing What Colors to Use in your PowerPoint Presentation
+Choosing What Colors to Use in Your PowerPoint Presentation

-The next important step you need to complete in order to prepare your presentations using Theme Colors in PowerPoint, is to pick carefully what colors to use on each PowerPoint presentation object, chart, text or shape.
-In this example we chose the red color from the Theme Colors palette in order to make a red presentation.
+The next important step in preparing your presentations using Theme Colors in PowerPoint is to pick carefully what colors to use on each PowerPoint presentation object, chart, text, or shape.
+In this example, we chose the red color from the Theme Colors palette to make a red presentation.

 Choosing What Colors to Use in your PowerPoint Presentation

-Once you pick and assign all the colors carefully to your PowerPoint objects you can preview the magic of switching a different Theme Color.
-For example, if you want to switch the current color palette to use a different color set using yellow instead of red, you can go to Design menu and then from the Variants section choose Colors and pick a different Theme Colors from the pre-defined color combinations.
-Here you can see a real example using a yellow presentation theme.
+Once you carefully pick and assign all the colors to your PowerPoint objects, you can preview the magic of switching a different Theme Color.
+For example, suppose you want to switch the current color palette to use a different color set using yellow instead of red.
+In that case, you can go to the Design menu and then, from the Variants section, choose Colors and pick a different PPT Theme Colors from the predefined color combinations.
+Here, you can see a real example using a yellow presentation theme.

 Choosing What Colors to Use in your PowerPoint Presentation